sayhisam1/Rewire/README.md

 **What's Hot Reloading?**
 Hot Reloading means changing the behavior of your game immediately when some code is edited.
 This means you can write code *while your game is running in studio play mode* and see updates happen in realtime, without having to stop and start the running session.

-Here is an example of HotReloading in action: https://user-images.githubusercontent.com/6133296/161100007-9e6616f1-01ca-4d1d-9812-270fbc238433.mp4
+Here is an example of HotReloading used to edit Roact UI while the game is running: https://user-images.githubusercontent.com/6133296/161100007-9e6616f1-01ca-4d1d-9812-270fbc238433.mp4